 6. Hand Me Downs

 Little girl leggings are cheap, comfy, and so cute!
-But they also get holes in them after just a wearing or two.
+But they also get holes in them after only being worn a handful of times.

 8. Eat Leftovers First

 Funny, because you can’t really eat leftovers first.
 (I see you, literal people!)
 But you get it.